Skip to main content

 It is possible they also experienced military sexual trauma they have never discussed or for which they never received treatment and/or benefits.

-How older women veterans can learn more about VA benefits
+How older women veterans view VA benefits

-Some of the statement’s women gave about why they have not applied for benefits:
+Some of the statements women gave about why they have not applied for benefits:

 • “I have healthcare benefits through my employer.”